 Does EIA publish data on peak or hourly electricity generation, demand, and prices?

-Data on peak summer and winter demand for individual utilities are available in the Operational Data file of the Form EIA-861 database files.
+In addition, EIA provides data on peak summer and winter electricity demand for individual utilities in the Operational Data file of the Form EIA-861 database files.

 EIA does not publish hourly electricity price data, but it does publish wholesale electricity market information including daily volumes, high and low prices, and weighted-average prices on a biweekly basis.

 Electricity in the United States

 Articles on electricity

 Last reviewed: August 2, 2023.

 - Why are diesel fuel prices higher than gasoline prices?

 - How much tax do we pay on a gallon of gasoline and on a gallon of diesel fuel?

 - Does EIA publish inflation-adjusted gasoline and diesel fuel prices?